If you're using the Classic builder, you can find that article here.

-Calculator is equipped with Multiply and Divide to help make life easier.
-And now you can do calculations on Number questions, making a shopping basket so much easier to set up.
+Branching and calculations is equipped with Multiply and Divide to help make life easier.
+You can also do calculations on Number questions, making a shopping basket easy-peasy to set up.

 In this article, we’ll explain how to use these functions to create a checkout for a shopping cart that adds up the price based on the quantity of a single product that a customer selects.

 Let customers choose how many items to buy

 You can create a checkout that calculates the total price a customer needs to pay based on the quantity of a particular item they want.
 Check out this example we created using plane tickets, then read on to find out how we made it:

 1. Add a Picture Choice question that lists your items, each with a predefined price:

 Turn on Multiple selection in Question settings if you’d like people to choose more than one destination:

 This won’t change the following calculations!

 2. Go to the Logic panel and select Branching and calculations under the Advanced tab.
 Click Add logic to start adding your calculations and add the corresponding amount to the price variable of each product.